 You can help by adopting, can’t adopt?
 Foster!
 Can’t foster?
 Donate!
 Can’t donate?
 Spread the word by sharing our message and posts about our dogs.
 Every dog we foster or adopt gets full lifetime rescue backup, which means if for any reason the dog’s current carer can no longer offer them a home, we find a new suitable home for them.
 We guarantee this to all dogs we have placed in a home.
 If you need to return a dog to our care, you can call us on 0333 050 8224 or Email – firstname.lastname@example.org

 About our UK dogs

-To help us save as many dogs as we can, we many foster carers based all over the UK.
-This offers a number of benefits to some adopters as we are able to give a more detailed report on the dog’s needs and behaviour and it enables adopters to meet the dog before adoption.
-Our UK dogs are normally dogs from Romania in UK foster but in some circumstances, they’re UK born dogs that have been given up due to a death, change in circumstances or other reasons.
-Our team have access to our full database so we can help match you to the perfect dog.
-We do also take in non-Pawprints UK surrenders.
+We also take in non-Pawprints UK surrenders.
+To help us save as many dogs as we can, we have many fosters based all over the UK.
+This offers a number of benefits as we are able to give a more detailed report on the dog’s needs, behaviour and nature.
+It enables adopters to meet the dog before adoption.
+Our UK dogs are normally dogs from Romania in UK foster but in some circumstances, they’re UK born dogs that have been given up by their owners.
+Our team have access to our full database so we can help match you to the perfect dog..